 The most famous of all the craft products of Botswana is the basket.
-As an intergral part of the Botswana agricultural culture, baskets have been made and used traditionally for thousands of years.
+As an integral part of the Botswana agricultural culture, Botswana baskets have been made and used traditionally for thousands of years.

 The main producers of baskets are the women of the Bayei and Hambukushu tribes in northwestern Botswana.